NickColley/design-of-forms/src/evolving-a-design/simplifying-entries/index.md

 to any change in your circumstances.
 I enclose a postal draft for the first payment which will be made at the Post Office named.
 Further payment (if required) will be made
-\* (a) in cash on your attendance at this office at, blank field, o'clock on, blank field.
+\* (a) in cash on your attendance at this office at, blank field, o’clock on, blank field.
 \* (b) by postal draft, following the receipt from you of the enclosed Form 0.7, completed, not later than, blank field.